 City Hall at 22 East Fifth Street

-Luverne City Council, from left:
+Luverne City Council,

 Eleven criteria including citizen involvement, local retail ownership, church attendance, and the depth of a community's roots, were used to determine livability factors.
 Click here for more details.